crowci/crow/docs/configuration/server.md

 By default, Crow streams the server and agent output to `stderr` and does not persist it.

 !!!note
 There is a difference between Server/Agent logs and Pipeline logs.
 The former are the logs describing the application runtime itself, the latter are the logs from the executed pipelines.

-Setting `WOODPECKER_LOG_FILE` alongside with `WOODPECKER_LOG_STORE_FILE_PATH` enables file-based logging.
+Setting `CROW_LOG_FILE` alongside with `CROW_LOG_STORE_FILE_PATH` enables file-based logging.

-If `WOODPECKER_DATABASE_LOG=true` is set, logs are written into the configured database.
+If `CROW_DATABASE_LOG=true` is set, logs are written into the configured database.

 !!! warning
 Database logging might quickly increase the size of the DB, depending on the chosen log level.
 It is recommended to use file-based logging with automatic log-rotation (not configured automatically).

 ### Pipeline logs